vizcayal/bess_optimization/README.md

 1. Execute 'python optimizer.py' for default parameters optimization
 2. The following optional parameters can be included:
-    case: name of the case to be run
+    --case: name of the case to be run
-    power_capacity: power capacity of the bess to be optimized
+    --power_capacity: power capacity of the Bess.
-    energy_capacity: energy capacity of charge of the bess start_date / end_date: start date for the optimization (MM/DD/YYYY)
+    --energy_capacity: energy capacity of the Bess.
+    --start_date / --end_date: start and end dates for the optimization (MM/DD/YYYY).

     e.g 'python optimizer.py --case test1 --power_capacity 50 --energy_capacity 150 --start_date 03/01/2023 --end_date 04/01/2023'